ulisesgomez120/toxic-ingredient-filter/auth-implementation-prompt.md

 ## Context

 This Chrome extension helps users identify toxic ingredients in food products on Instacart.
-Currently, it uses Supabase for data storage and a Google Cloud Function as a proxy.
-The extension needs to be updated to include user authentication and subscription-based access using Supabase Auth and Stripe.
+Currently, it uses Supabase for data storage.
+The extension needs to be updated to include user authentication and subscription-based access using Supabase Auth, Supabase Edge functions, and Stripe.

 ## Requirements Overview

 1. Implement user authentication using Supabase Auth
 2. Set up subscription management with Stripe
-3. Update the Google Cloud Function proxy to handle auth and subscriptions
+3. Create the Supabase Edge Function proxy to handle auth and subscriptions
 4. Secure all API communications

 ## Current Infrastructure

-- Backend: Supabase PostgreSQL + Google Cloud Function proxy
+- Backend: Supabase PostgreSQL
 - Frontend: Chrome Extension (content script, background service, popup)
-- Proxy: Node.js function handling Supabase requests

 ## Implementation Scope

 ### 1. Authentication System

 - Implement Supabase Auth integration in the extension
+- Users should stay logged in for at least a month
 - Create auth flow for new installations
 - Handle auth state management
 - Secure API communications